GGWPXXXX/Flare-Watcher/README.md

-# Flare Watcher Project README
+# Flare Watcher
+## Team members
+1. Pattadon Loyprasert 6510545608 Software and Knowledge Engineering student.
+2. Chaiyawut Thengket 6510545349 Software and Knowledge Engineering student.

 ## Overview
 Flare Watcher is an innovative fire detection system that combines environmental sensors and advanced machine learning algorithms to detect and predict fire occurrences in real-time.
 Utilizing both sensor data and image analysis, this system provides a comprehensive solution for monitoring and responding to fire threats.